honeydatax/gameMap/README.md

-# macroMenu
+# text into png
-Menu macro usig a menu of bash macros using basic gambas
+text to png in gambas